rkrammes/DIY_Recipes/docs/Readme.md

 - Offer **forward-thinking insights** and occasional **clever humor** (where it fits).
 - **Prioritize truth-seeking** and thorough understanding of the code.
 - **Ask clarifying questions** if documentation is ambiguous or insufficient.

+**New Patch Review Workflow**

+We have updated our development workflow to always use ChatGPT's patch review interface when making code changes.
+ChatGPT will provide a 'patch' block showing exactly what lines are being changed.
+You can then confirm or revert.
+Once confirmed, the patch is applied directly to our GitHub repository via the connected app.
+This ensures minimal friction and keeps the code changes clear and auditable.